 Ugh, I know exactly what you mean!
 (I’m new to Chictopia, but less new to photography.)
 It seems like things just don’t fall into place, and other days you get so much fabulousity that you don’t know which ones to choose. :) Those are the good days.posted about 3 years ago

 I know what you mean.
-I recently took my senior pictures and it was a bad photo day. :(((posted almost 3 years ago
+I recently took my senior pictures and it was a bad photo day. :(((posted about 3 years ago

 I think it's more of a photo thing.
 Skilled photographers are good at getting the exact or close to exact photo they want, so it's really just a matter of practise and determination.
 Figure out what works best.
 I still struggle and find it to be a pain in the ass to get great outfit photos because I'm taking them all myself too.
 Just make mental notes of what works and what doesn't work, and experiment a little!
 Make the photography process enjoyable.

 This probably happens to everybody.
 It sounds like you're just running dry on inspiration though.
 When you're inspired during a shoot, it sets the mood.
 I would find inspiration in the setting, your outfit, music, or maybe other photography you find online!posted 2 months ago

 I had some bad photo days with good outfits, and some boring outfits in a good composition.
 Truth is, I'm on my own when it comes to taking pictures.
 I'm too shy to visit places in public and have my pictures get taken from there...so I usually use my room and my backyard as a backdrop.
 I don't even use a reflector tool either.

 When I don't have time to set my tripod out for "good photo days", I would just illustrate my outfits in drawings instead.

 Sometimes the photos don't capture the essence of my outfit like how they really are in real life.
 But I think my illustrations gets the spirit a lot more better!